 BOCCA SOFA, 1972

-The original Bocca Sofa dates back to 1936 when it was designed bySalvador Dali.
+The original Bocca Sofa dates back to 1936, designed bySalvador Dali.
 Influenced by the Dada and Surrealist movements, Dalí based the sofa design on the lips of Mae West, the American actress during the 1930s.
 He not only designed a sofa based on her lips but also a whole room that represented her entire body.

 Today, the Bocca Sofa is considered an emblem of contemporary art and an icon of modern furniture design.
 It is included in the permanent collection of New York’s MoMA, Paris’ Louvre, Milan’s Permanent Design Collection and Denver’s Museum of Modern Art.

-Limited Edition Iconic Sofa available to order at iide.
+Limited Edition number 696/1000 is available and to order at iide.

 Born in 1919, iide is honouring this famed and accomplished Belgian designer.
 A committed modernist, Wabbes created furniture pieces and lighting and was chosen by several Belgian administrations to design and create functional pieces.
 His works are centred on purity of design and quality of material, including wood, metal and bronze.